 Many new developments include new roads and paths to allow public access.
 Most developers wish to get these adopted as a 'highway maintainable at the public expense'.

-These highways guidance notes help developers design and construct roads and paths suitable for adoption by Kirklees Council.
+These highways guidance notes and standard details help developers design and construct roads and paths suitable for adoption by Kirklees Council.

 What the council will adopt

 The council will only adopt new roads and paths if:

 - and the council has been paid in advance a 'commuted sum' to cover any exceptional costs associated with their management and maintenance.

 - roads serving more than five residential properties

 - some roads and paths within large industrial or commercial developments